jameshiester/terraform-provider-bland/docs/data-sources/knowledge_base.md

 - `description` (String) Description of the knowledge base
 - `extracted_text` (String, Sensitive) Extracted text from the knowledge base
 - `name` (String) Name of the knowledge base
-- `text` (String, Sensitive) Extracted text from the knowledge base